civicrm/civicrm-dev-docs/docs/framework/token.md

 ## Introduction

+CiviCRM [tokens](https://docs.civicrm.org/user/en/latest/common-workflows/tokens-and-mail-merge/) enable one to generate personalized emails, reminders, print documents. etc.

+When working with tokens as a developer, there are two major tasks:

+- *Composing a message* by evaluating a token expression (`Hello {contact.first_name}!
+How do you like {address.city}?`).
+- *Defining a token* and its content.

+For each task, there are a couple available patterns, and we'll explore them in more depth below.
+But first, it helps to put the functionality in context.

+## Background

-CiviCRM's [token functionality](https://docs.civicrm.org/user/en/latest/common-workflows/tokens-and-mail-merge/) originates in CiviMail, which focuses on writing and delivering newsletters to large constituencies.
+Token functionality originated in CiviMail, which focuses on writing and delivering newsletters to large constituencies.
 In its original form, the design placed heavy weight on:

 - **Performance**: Divide mail-composition into batches and split the batches among parallel workers.
 Moreover, when processing each batch, improve efficiency by minimizing the #SQL queries - i.e. fetch all records in a batch at once, and only fetch columns which are actually used.
 - **Security**: Do not trust email authors with a fully programmable language.